 Display advertising includes visual advertisements usually on the sides or top of your web page that have some type of call to action.
-Display ads appear on various websites listed on a consumer’s search engine results page (SERP) but not when a consumer is actively searching for it.
+Display ads appear on various websites listed on a person’s search engine results page (SERP) but not when someone is actively searching for them.

 Here are two examples of display ads on a local news site.

 For example, display ads run through Google will appear on websites within the Google Display Network.
 These can include blogs, YouTube, Gmail, and any website a consumer clicks on from their Google search results.
-And display ads on other networks, like the USA TODAY NETWORK, allow you to reach consumers on a host of other websites where they’re shopping, reading the news, and more.
+And display ads on other networks allow you to reach consumers on a host of other websites where they’re shopping, reading the news, and more.

 Display ads are shown to users based on their previous online behavior or based on their demographic information so you can target the right audience for your business.